FYSETC/FYSETC-SPIDER-KING/README.md

    It provides a more secure hardware base: equiped with onboard high-power isolated power supply, and the control core is isolated from all high-voltage peripherals, including stepper motor drive, MOSFET output, high-voltage input signal, CAN bus, etc.

 5. 10 way stepper motor drive support:
    Onboard 10 way stepping motor drive socket, 6x 3A max (maximum 35V), 4x 6A max (maximum 55V).
-Any socket supports SPI / UART / standalone mode.It has a new 6A drive design.
+Any socket supports SPI / UART mode.It has a new 6A drive design.
 It can drive 57 or even 86 step motors without external drive;

 6. A variety of communication interfaces support:
    It supports onboard 5000V isolated CAN interface, supports wireless WI-FI interface, supports ESP32 high-speed communication module, supports multiple connection to Raspberry Pi, including UART, SPI and USB.